Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 There is only one species: B. ignobilis recorded at Semuliki from this group of six described species.
 Only one female specimen was ever trapped and female upper and underside is much lighter.
 The species-group was revised by Brattström in 2015.

-Bicyclus ignobilis (males above)
+Bicyclus ignobilis (female, underside)

 The sciathis species-group